Rodeoclash/vodon-pro/README.md

 Vodon Pro is a **synchronised**, desktop video player for esport "VOD" reviews.
 It is designed for live reviews, either over screenshare or in person.

-Add viewpoints from each player in a match, tell Vodon how to synchronise the videos then use its synchronised playback with the ability to instantly jump to any of the viewpoints to review your game.
+Add viewpoints from each player in a match, tell Vodon how to synchronise the videos then watch your match playback with the ability to instantly jump to any of the viewpoints to review your game.

 **[Download the latest installer](https://github.com/Rodeoclash/vodon-pro/releases/download/v1.7.4/VodonPro-Setup-1.7.4.exe)**